coderlevv/coderlevv/README.md

 ---

 🎓 **Background**
-After medicine and research, I moved to where both meet society — working with data, health outcomes, and medicine access. **coderlevv** is the part of me that uses this place to build things, understand systems, and bring ideas to life through code.
+After medicine and research, I moved to where both meet society — working with data, health outcomes, and medicine access.

 ---